naiiytom/auth_connector/README.md

 ## Deployment

-Change environment variables in `example.env` and then rename the file to `.env` by executing bash command `mv example.enx .env`
+Change environment variables in `env-file`

 Deploy using docker using command to build docker image